César Alvarez

 César Alvarez (born 1980) is an American composer, lyricist and playwright.
 César is best known for the musical FUTURITY which they wrote with their band The Lisps.
 FUTURITY won the Lucille Lortel Award for Outstanding Musical in 2016.

-Alvarez is an Assistant Professor of Music at Dartmouth College.
+Alvarez is an assistant professor of music at Dartmouth College.

 Early life

-Alvarez was born to a Cuban father and a Euro-American mother in Greensboro, NC.
+César J. Alvarez was born to a Cuban father and a Euro-American mother in Greensboro, NC.
 They were named for César Cauce and James Waller, who were both victims of the Greensboro Massacre.

 Alvarez attended Interlochen Arts Academy and Oberlin Conservatory.
 They received an MFA from Bard College.